How Commissioning Works

 So where do we go from here, and how does it work?

 If you'd like to explore the possibility of commissioning an original piece from me, it all starts with a simple, no-obligation conversation.
-We can consult vía telephone, skype, or in person.
+We can consult vía telephone, Zoom, or in person.
 You’ll have the opportunity to ask questions, get my input and suggestions, and communicate everything that’s important to you.

 Once we come to a determination of the scope and parameters of the commission, we will start talking price and budget.
 It's not possible for me to publish a fixed price for my work because every project is different and has its own considerations.
+If you have a particular budget in mind, I'd be happy to consider it and present options that work with your budget.

 Once we decide to move forward (it is a joint decision), we will also agree on a time frame to start, as well as a deadline, which will be written into the contract.